Ferry transport in Queensland: K'gari / Fraser Island

 In 1969, Gordon Elmer commenced the first regular vehicular ferry to Fraser Island, between Inskip Peninsula and Hook Point.
 Prior this service it was extremely difficult to land any motor vehicle on the island.
 In 1970, it is estimated that only 5,000 people visited Fraser Island but by 2003 visitors had grown to 345,000 with 41,000 vehicle permits issued (excluding sand mining operation vehicles).
 Regular ferry services have boosted tourism visitor numbers.

-Barge vehicular ferries provide services between the mainland and Fraser Island.
+Barge vehicular ferries provide services between the mainland and K'gari/Fraser Island.
 Barges depart from: Inskip Point to Hook Point; River Heads to Kingfisher Bay and Wanggoolba Creek; and Hervey Bay to Moon Point.
 Barges only accept four-wheel drives and walk-on passengers.
 As of 2010, foot ferries stopped servicing Fraser Island.
 As of 2011, the names of the ferries that service Fraser Island are barges called the Manta Ray, Rainbow Venture, Fraser Venture, Kingfisher Bay.